Oliver Twist (1982 TV film): Plot

 Meanwhile, it is revealed that Fagin is working with a mysterious man named Monks, who is none other than Oliver's half-brother.
-Monks' father had left a will which favours Oliver over Monks; however, the will states that should Oliver be involved in crime, then Monks will be entitled to the will.
-Monks visits Mr. and Mrs Bumble, buying from them a locket which Mrs. Bumble had stolen from Oliver's mother before the latter died.
+Monks' father Edwin Leeford had left a will which favours Oliver over Monks; however, the will states that should Oliver be involved in crime, then Monks will be entitled to the will.
+Monks visits Mr. and Mrs Bumble, buying from them a locket which Mrs. Bumble had stolen from Agnes before she died.
 Returning to London, Monks offers Fagin £500 to murder Oliver.
 Nancy overhears this and informs both Mr. Brownlow and Rose.
 Unbeknown to her, Fagin has sent one of his boys, Charlie Bates, to dodge Nancy (with Dodger having been deported to Australia).
 Charlie reveals what he heard to Fagin, who confronts Nancy the following day.
 Believing she has betrayed him, Sikes brutally murders Nancy whilst Fagin is arrested by the police.
-Monks is directly confronted by Mr. Brownlow, who is revealed to have been a close friend of Oliver and Monks' father, who fell in love with Agnes Fleming and subsequently gave birth to Oliver.
+Monks is directly confronted by Mr. Brownlow, who is revealed to have been a close friend of Edwin, who fell in love with Agnes and subsequently gave birth to Oliver.
 Oliver recognises Monks from two previous encounters.

-Whilst on the run, Sikes continues to be haunted by Nancy which leads him to accidently hang himself whilst escaping from an angry mob on a rooftop.
+Whilst on the run, Sikes continues to be haunted by Nancy which leads him to accidentally hang himself whilst escaping from an angry mob on a rooftop.
 Mr. Brownlow and Oliver visit Fagin in jail, knowing the criminal will soon be sentenced to death; Fagin reveals he has left treasure for Oliver in his hideout.
 Mr. Brownlow, Oliver and Rose also travel to the workhouse where Mr. and Mrs. Bumble are forced to reveal their role in Monks' scheme.
 The two lose their jobs at the workhouse and Monks is sent to prison.
 Oliver leaves to continue his life with Mr. Brownlow.